The Future of

 Acknowlegements

-- As a programme built on a partnership model and with the intention of engaging as widely as possible across the creative, cultural and heritage ecosystem, we have an extensive number of individuals and organisations from all four UK nations and beyond to thank.
+As a programme built on a partnership , we have an extensive number of individuals and organisations from all four UK nations and beyond to thank.

-We’re particularly grateful to all those who engaged with us during the research and insight gathering phases of the programme.
+We are particularly grateful to everyone who engaged with us during the research and insight gathering phases of the programme.
 It is the time, lived experiences and expertise that they so generously shared with us that has made it possible to design the policy in this report.

 We outline the individuals and organisations we have engaged with during the course of the programme in Part 2.

-The core project team for this open policy development programme was as follow:
+The core team working on this open policy development programme was as follow:

 The programme was supported by a Steering Panel made up of senior representatives from each of the programme partners, as well as a team of leading researchers who are all outlined in detail in Part 2.